 The style of the church is Grecian ionic, and the floor plan is that of a simple Latin cross, 104 feet long by 94 feet wide.
 The original church had a copper roof which used more then 13,237 lbs. of copper, but it was eventually replaced because of incessant leaking.
 On the outside of the building, above the doorway, is an 11-foot statue of St. John the Evangelist.
 To his left is a Eagle - typically associated with St. John - and on each side he is flanked by an angel holding an inscribed tablet.
 The inscriptions read, “in principio erat verbum” (in the beginning was the Word) and “et verbum caro factum est” (and the Word became flesh), which can be found in the prologue of the Gospel of John.
 The Ascension painting by Baraldi in the center of the ceiling was not in the original church, but was completed for the 75th anniversary of the church’s consecration in 1912.
 Originally that area, surrounded by 6 cherubs, had been adorned with rays of glory bearing the inscription IHS.
 The 17-foot-high windows are each topped with the bust of St. John created by Mr. Pettrick.
 The high altar was designed by Mr. Bevan and Mr. Baughman of Baltimore and is made of Egyptian and Italian marble.
 The top part of the tabernacle has an interesting history.
 It was in the United States on speculation and originally held a small statue of Benjamin Franklin.
 It was the perfect addition to the existing tabernacle, and the image of Franklin was replaced by one of the crucified Christ.
 The Stations of the Cross were given to Fr.
 McElroy by Rt.
 Rev. Bishop Byrne of Little Rock in 1845.
 The painting of the Crucifixion, by Pietro Gugliardi, was hung in 1843.
 Rev. Fr.
 Prov.
 Dzierozinski paid $240 for the painting and gave it to the parish.

-In 1857 the square bell tower, approximately five stories high, was completed.
-It is surmounted by three one-story telescoping sections and topped by a gold dome and cross, reaching a height of 145 feet.
+In 1857 the square bell tower, 145 feet high, was completed.
+It is surmounted by three one-story telescoping sections and topped by a gold dome and cross.
 While the bells originally rang every hour, they now only ring the Angelus three times a day and summon worshipers to the celebration of Mass.
 The tower makes Saint John’s Church the tallest building in the city.

 St. John’s, along with many other churches in Frederick, was used during the Civil War for purposes other than worship.
 Some churches served as makeshift hospitals (with planks laid over the pews for beds), but because of the height of its windows, St John’s held jailed Confederate soldiers.
 During an organ refurbishment, graffiti was discovered in the plaster behind the organ pipes, etched by soldiers held in the choir loft.